-The purpose of the “Fellowship Tips” pages is to provide information to help you obtain a graduate fellowship.
-The content was compiled over the last few years from a variety of sources, including:
+The purpose of these pages is to provide information to help you obtain a graduate fellowship.
+The content was compiled in recent years from a variety of sources, including:

-Scott Tirrell, OGE Director of Graduate Fellowships, also spoke with a large number of departmental administrators and graduate officers about how they promote fellowship opportunities to their students and improve the success rate of MIT students in receiving these awards.
+Scott Tirrell, OGE Director of Graduate Fellowships, also spoke with a large number of administrators and graduate officers about how MIT departments promote fellowship opportunities to students and improve the success rate of receiving these awards.
 These conversations, both formal and informal, feed a large portion of these pages.

 Although the following information is not a guarantee of receiving a fellowship (nor is it necessarily applicable to all opportunities), it is a collection of hints and tips that we hope you find helpful.